Who Do You Tip on The Wedding Day?

 DJ's: If the DJ is not the owner of the music company, it's customary to offer a tip ranging from $50 to $150 for their services on the wedding day.
 However, if they own their own company, a tip is not necessary since you've already agreed on a fair price that includes their services.

-Finally, Martha Stewart Weddings recommends the following for the service staff: $50 per Chef, $30 per service staff member (bartenders and servers) and $200 for each the catering manager and event coordinator.
-Of course this can get out of hand extremely quickly if you have a team of 20-30 people helping you.
-Consider ordering a an extra dozen cupcakes from your bakery to give to the service staff with a thank you card.
-Small, thoughtful gestures go a very long way!
+According to Martha Stewart Weddings, the following tipping guidelines are suggested: $50 per chef, $30 per service staff member (bartenders and servers), $200 for the catering manager, and $200 for the event coordinator.
+However, it's important to note that if you have a large team of 20-30 people assisting you, these amounts can add up quickly.
+To express your appreciation without breaking the bank, consider ordering an extra dozen cupcakes from your bakery to gift to the service staff along with a heartfelt thank you card.
+Small, thoughtful gestures can go a long way in showing your gratitude.